 This area, the panoramic elevator (#2), the restaurant (#10) and lookout platform (#11), is called Skywalk of Hallstatt.
 Skywalk present beautiful views of this area.
 Here is a picture of the restaurant.

 The restaurant and the lookout platform:

-When we reached the funicular I realized I made a mistake.
+When we reached the funicular, I realized I made a mistake.
 At the end of the tour I threw away the tickets, but we needed them to go down.
 Luckily I had the file on my phone.
-And after several attempts of attaching my phone’s screen to the scanner it worked.
+And after several attempts at attaching my phone’s screen to the scanner it worked.
 So don’t repeat my mistake and keep the tickets till you get down.

 I have not mentioned before, but when we rushed to Salzwelten Salt Mines, we left our car at a paid parking lot at the southern end of Hallstatt.
 Its address is Salinenpl.
 4. Also, Hallstatt itself is a small village with narrow roads, thus I would not recommend driving inside.
 Moreover, since the car parking, funicular station and the village itself are all within a 10-minute walking radius, there is no need to look for another place.